juanma-wp/cra-wp-data/README.md

 This service will be available under http://localhost:3010.
 If we go to this URL we'll se how it generates a _JsonBox_ we can use to store our data

-The JsonBox URL will have a URL like `http://localhost:3010/box_6b8abeea5bf13c9906db` (you'll have another one but with a similar syntax)
+The JsonBox URL will have a URL like `http://localhost:3010/box_6b8abeea5bf13c9906db` (take note of this URL as you'll need it for the Frontend settings).

 ### Frontend w/ Create React App